IlonaKasprzyk/currency-converter/README.md

 ## Hi everyone!
 Here is one of my first websites - currency converter.
 I created it as part of a homework during frontent development online course - [YouCode](https://youcode.pl/zostawiam-maila/).
-While creating this page, I practiced using functions in JS.
+While creating this page, I practiced using arrow functions in JS.
 ## Technologies used
 - HTML
 - CSS